-- 1 Hose for connecting the high-pressure membrane outlet to the high-pressure control valve on the back of the front panel.
-(Black high-pressure hose supplied) - Hose for connecting the water outlet of the membranes to the inlet of the probe of the panel.
-(Outside diameter Ø 10mm pipe supplied) - Hose for connecting the fresh water outlet of the panel to the tanks, dispensing clarinet or water inlet or with a tee provided that there is no valve on the outlet of the water tank.
-(Outside diameter Ø 10mm pipe not supplied, use preferably Tricoclair) - 4 Hose to connect the discharge of panel.
-To be connected preferably to a water disposal system like the evacuation of a sink, washbasin, cockpit etc. In this case, do not forget to open the drain valves during use. (Ø 12mm inside diameter pipe not supplied) - 5 Cables to be connected: - 230V (or 120V) power supply.
-The provided circuit breaker must be placed on this line, if you do not already have one available on your 230V switchboard - 12V (or 24V) power supply with a foolproof plug coming from the 12V (or 24V) motor.
-See instructions for connection on page 10 - Motor power supply 230V (or 120V).
-See instructions for connection on page 10
+1 Hose for connecting the high-pressure membrane outlet to the high-pressure control valve on the back of the front panel.
+(Black high-pressure hose supplied)

+2 Hose for connecting the water outlet of the membranes to the inlet of the probe of the panel.
+(Outside diameter Ø 10mm pipe supplied)

+3 Hose for connecting the fresh water outlet of the panel to the tanks, dispensing clarinet or water inlet or with a tee provided that there is no valve on the outlet of the water tank.
+(Outside diameter Ø 10mm pipe not supplied, use preferably Tricoclair)

+4 Hose to connect the discharge of panel.
+To be connected preferably to a water disposal system like the evacuation of a sink, washbasin, cockpit etc. In this case, do not forget to open the drain valves during use. (Ø 12mm inside diameter pipe not supplied)

+Cables to be connected:

+- 12V (or 24V) power supply with a foolproof plug coming from the 12V (or 24V) motor.
+See instructions for connection on page 11. - 230V (or 120V) power supply.
+The provided circuit breaker must be placed on this line, if you do not already have one available on your 230V switchboard - Motor power supply 230V (or 120V).
+See instructions for connection on page 12.

-7) Micro-Command for DUO (optional)
+7) Micro Remote Control (optional)